History Tour in Dijon

-Use this page as a starting point for a Dijon walking tour, a free self-guided route, or the Roamee app for Dijon.
+Use this page as a starting point for a Dijon walking tour, a free route, or the Roamee app for Dijon.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Follow the Parcours de la Chouette — bronze owl markers set into the pavement guide you through 22 heritage sites in the old town.